 On 15 July 2011, JOY performed in Estonia, at Viljandi Retro Fest for more than 7 thousands viewers from Estonia and Latvia.

 In 2012, Jaklitsch decided to devote all of his time to Steer and left Joy for good.
 Michael Scheickl replaced him on temporary basis.
 By 2014, Scheickl became a permanent member of the group.
 The current lineup includes, Andy Schweitzer, Manfred Temmel, and Michael Scheickl.

-In 2016, the band recorded a new single “Lunapark” with the assistance of Major Babies.
+In 2016, the band recorded a new single “Lunapark”.
 In 2017, the label released a digital version of the song.
 The artists haven’t announced a new album yet.
 They are actively touring Europe and Asia.